-In the Alpine Principles video series one of the most popular videos to date has been Pay Attention.
-It covers a lot of important topics in a short time: Speed, efficiency, random chances, situational awareness, partner communications, staying attached, and the risks of ‘easy’ climbing.
-I’d like to take the opportunity here to flush these out and dive deeper into the meaning of each concept.
+In the Alpine Principles video series, one of the most popular videos to date has been “Pay Attention.”
+It covers a lot of important topics in a short time: speed, efficiency, random chances, situational awareness, partner communications, staying attached, and the risks of “easy” climbing.
+I’d like to take the opportunity here to flesh these out and dive deeper into the meaning of each concept.
 But first, the video:

 Speed and Efficiency

 Speed and efficiency are terms that are thrown around a lot in climbing.
-And it’s amazing how much variation there is in what people consider ‘fast’.
+And it’s amazing how much variation there is in what people consider “fast.”
 Let’s look at each term individually.

-Importantly, especially in the youtube era, speed does not imply fast.
+Importantly, especially in the YouTube era, speed does not imply fast.
 Never rush.
 Speed and efficiency combine to create relentless forward progress.
 You know what slows you down, a lot?
 Stopping!
 Speed and efficiency mean you don’t have to stop often, and if you do, you start moving again quickly.

-Combining aerobic fitness with technical efficiency and experience, that combination makes you fast.
+Combining aerobic fitness with technical efficiency and experience—that combination makes you fast.

 No Random Chances

-You wouldn’t play Russian roulette with a pistol, so why would you cross a snowslope you know nothing about, or climb underneath a serac (ice-cliff formed by a glacier) that may (or may not) be ready to totter off.
-This type of decision-making is surprisingly common in the mountains, I see it all the time.
-Mostly in beginner climbers and skiers who simply don’t know what they don’t know, they are not aware that there is a risk they should worry about.
+You wouldn’t play Russian roulette with a pistol, so why would you cross a snow slope you know nothing about, or climb underneath a serac (ice cliff formed by a glacier) that may (or may not) be ready to totter off?
+This type of decision-making is surprisingly common in the mountains.
+I see it all the time, mostly in beginner climbers and skiers who simply don’t know what they don’t know.
+They are not aware that there is a risk they should worry about.

-I’m very strict about this one.
+I am very strict about this one.
 Being in the mountains is a choice.
 Moving through them is a choice.
 Taking risk is a choice.
 It’s your responsibility to be aware of and minimize risks as much as you can.
 So taking any random chance goes against the very spirit of mountaineering and must be avoided.

 This is why it is so very very important to, as the Scouts say, be prepared.
 Think through your planned run/ski/climb.
 If you’re an expert, this will only take a few seconds.
-If you’re a rock climber venturing out onto a multi-pitch ice climb be sure to study, and practice how to locate an ice belay and know how to get off of an ice climb.
-Go through this stuff with your partners, consult a more experienced climber. your safety is truly your responsibility.
+If you’re a rock climber venturing out onto a multipitch ice climb, be sure to study and practice how to locate an ice belay and know how to get off of an ice climb.
+Go through this stuff with your partners, consult a more experienced climber.
+Your safety is truly your responsibility.

-Another example is the timing of my climb: Will I be down before there is a risk of lightening?
+Another example is the timing of my climb: Will I be down before there is a risk of lightning?
 The location of breaks: Is this spot on the climb sheltered from possible rockfall (despite the fact that I haven’t seen any rockfall up until now)?
 The location of belays: Is my belay protected from ice dislodged by the leader?
 I also use this type of thinking to plan ahead.
 What is the highest point I can descend from, besides over the summit, if something goes wrong?

-I also frequently use the concept of Situation Awareness to prepare for known problems, like forecast bad weather and routefinding.
-In fact, the first time I guided the famous Hörnli Ridge on the Matterhorn, I arrived at the hut early, and then soloed 75% of the route that afternoon while my client rested.
-I didn’t want to get lost on route or otherwise be caught unprepared.
-Similarly, when bad weather was forecast for a stage of the Haute Route, I got my group to the hut before noon, ate a big lunch, and then skied the entire next days’ leg (and back) before dinner.
+I also frequently use the concept of situational awareness to prepare for known problems, like forecasted bad weather and routefinding.
+In fact, the first time I guided the famous Hörnli Ridge on the Matterhorn, I arrived at the hut early, and then soloed 75 percent of the route that afternoon while my client rested.
+I didn’t want to get lost on-route or otherwise be caught unprepared.
+Similarly, when bad weather was forecast for a stage of the Haute Route, I got my group to the hut before noon, ate a big lunch, and then skied the entire next day’s leg (and back) before dinner.
 I did this while running a GPS track and noting landmarks.
 Sure enough, the weather was horrendous the next day and my GPS track was critical in helping me get my group safely through that stage.